 4 miles from Ton Sai Bay, Phi Phi Island

-On the eastern side of Phi Phi Le the Viking Cave is worth a look, but anchoring is difficult due to the depth.
-Yachts dropping people off to explore should hold off in either season, accessing the small jetty at the entrance.
-A better bet is to hire a longtail boat from Ton Sai Bay, also the best way to get to the spectacular Hong Pileh on the east side, which is inaccessible by yacht.
+Up on the northeastern side of Phi Phi Le are Hong Pileh and the Viking Cave.
+Both are well worth a look, but anchoring on the east coast is difficult due to the depth.
+Yachts dropping people off to explore should hold off in either season, accessing the small jetty at the Viking Cave entrance by dinghy.
+A better bet is to simply hire a local long-tail boat from Ton Sai Bay.
+This is also the best way to get access to the spectacular coral filled Hong Pileh on the east side, which is inaccessible by deep draft yachts.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.